Overview

 Course details

 The MSc Mathematics and Data Science is taught by the Division of Computing Science and Mathematics in the Faculty of Natural Sciences.
-You'll learn from lectures and practical labs during the Autumn and Spring semesters.
+You'll learn from lecturers whose research expertise is in mathematical modelling, data science and AI.
 During the Autumn and Spring semesters, this course covers:

-• mathematical optimisation and computer-based search algorithms and Artificial Intelligence (MATPMD4)
+- probability, stochastic optimisation and Artificial Intelligence (MATPMD4)

-In the summer semester, you will carry out a research dissertation project on an application of your choice.
-The project may be part of a cutting-edge research project at the university, it could be of your own design, or as part of a placement or consultancy project for a company, where possible.
-Past placements include Loch Lomond and Trossachs National Park, NHS, Tesco Bank and Filament – a data science start-up.
+In the summer semester, you'll carry out a research dissertation project on an application of your choice.
+The project may be part of a cutting-edge research project at the University, be of your own design, or as part of a placement or consultancy project for a company, where possible.
+Past placements include Loch Lomond and Trossachs National Park, NHS, Natwest Bank and Filament – a data science start-up.
 (Many of these are arranged through the Data Lab for scholarship holders.)

 Modules